 Composites and converts two rasters into a two-band raster that has a vector field as either Magnitude-Direction or Field U-V.

-Specifies how you want to display your raster with vector symbols.
+Specifies how a raster with vector symbols is displayed.
 This renderer is often used for visualizing flow direction and magnitude in meteorology and oceanography.

 Overlays several rasters using a common measurement scale and weights each according to its importance.